 Mindfulness expert Shauna Shapiro, Ph.D., Girlboss Radio host and CEO Sophia Amoruso and Skintimate [part of Schick] tell THE DAILY MEDITATION that mindful showering can provide an alternative to meditation.
-The team shared a Youtube video that explains how to take a mindful shower, which they say will increase concentration and productivity.
+The team shared a Youtube video that explains how to take a mindful shower, above, which they say will increase concentration and productivity.

 Amuroso tells us that she understands the need to be compassionate to ourselves.
 She appreciates the importance of “Giving myself permission to do what I need to do.
 Sometimes that means meditating, sometimes that means just taking a break and not holding ourselves accountable for having the perfect diet and a really rigid schedule and being the most perfectly well-rounded person because we are all dealing with a lot of anxiety right now.”

 One of the most enjoyable ways of using meditation is showering mindfully.
 It’s a chance to get away from the noise and the news.
 As Amoruso states, “To not be on our phones and to create a sensory experience for ourselves is a way to change our environment.
 I’ve been taking a moment in the shower and bringing sound and sense into the equation which really transports me from this place I cannot leave right now.”

 If you’re looking for a way to relaxing, Skintimate’s guided shower meditation can help.